Diplomatic and Development Economics

 - Influencing others through credible data-driven, evidence-based arguments.

-Diplomatic & Development Economists work on some of the most diverse and rewarding projects in government.
-As a Diplomatic & Development Economist Fast Streamer your work will allow you to focus on both country specific projects as well as thematic projects that look across international borders.
+Diplomatic and Development Economists work on some of the most diverse and rewarding projects in government.
+As a Diplomatic and Development Economist Fast Streamer your work will allow you to focus on both country specific and thematic projects that look across international borders.
 This will place you at the heart of development, global macroeconomic policy and international relations.

-Diplomatic & Development Economists will start their career with three varied and high profile roles within FCDO.
-Generally, the first two years are spent in UK based roles before having the option to apply for roles overseas.
 All UK based roles involve working with a range of key stakeholders including other government departments, consultancies, international organisations and academia.
-This provides invaluable experience and training ahead of applying for development and diplomatic economist postings overseas.
+This provides invaluable experience and training ahead of an economist postings overseas.

 - You must be a British citizen (those with dual nationality may apply)